 Arne Cröll was born in Germany in 1957.
 Around 1981, he took up photography as a serious interest, initially both color (slides) and black and white in 35mm.
 Since 1991, however, he concentrates on silver-based black and white photography for his personal images.
-He uses film exclusively with traditional view cameras (4x5" to 8x10"), mostly for landscapes, but also medium format and 35mm.
+He predominantly uses film with traditional view cameras (4x5" to 8x10"), mostly for landscapes, but also medium format and 35mm.
+Occasionally, for a few color images where black and white imagery is not appropriate, he uses a digital camera.

 All images shown in the galleries are either scans or photos of actual prints.